 Learn About Miniature Shetland Sheep

-Shetland Sheep are a British breed brought to the Shetland Islands of Scotland by Vikings over a thousand years ago.
-They are a primitive breed of sheep, very hardy and tough little animals.
-They are a calm, docile and easy-to-manage breed.
-Most respond well to attention and ours all even wag their tails when petted!
+Shetland Sheep are a British breed brought to the Shetland Islands of Scotland by Vikings over 1500 years ago.
+They are a primitive breed of sheep, very hardy that could handle harsh weather and scarce resources.
 Although Shetlands are small and relatively slow growing, they maintain natural hardiness, thriftiness, easy lambing, adaptability and longevity.
 Shetlands survived for centuries under harsh conditions and on a meager diet, although they do very well under less rigorous conditions.
 Having retained many of their primitive survival instincts, they are easier to care for than many of today’s commercial breeds.
+They are a calm, docile and easy-to-manage breed.
+Most respond well to attention and ours all even wag their tails when petted!

 Shetland wool is very soft and is produced in a wide range of colors.
 It is great for making garments to be worn next to your skin, and the color range encourages using creative and exciting knitting patterns.
 The wool comes in a rainbow of natural colors (there are 11 official colors many with their original Gaelic names).
 White, musket (light greyish brown), fawn, mioget (light moorit, yellowish-brown), moorit (shades between fawn and dark reddish brown), dark brown, light grey, grey, emsket (dusky bluish grey), sheala (dark steely grey, resembling black frost), and black.
 If clean, their wool will command a premium price.